 Some of the features are:

-- The value of wasting asset declines over a period of time.
+- The value of wasting assets declines over a period of time

-- There are some financial instruments which are considered as wasting asset so in the capital market the securities also has some deadline of purchases and sales and thus in case that exceeds the time is up for that security.
-In general term it is known as time decay.
+- There are some financial instruments that are considered as wasting assets so in the capital market the securities also have some deadline for purchases and sales and thus in case that exceeds the time is up for that security.
+In general terms, it is known as time decay

 - The wasting asset is also known as a consumed asset.

-The wasting assets are assets like Vehicles, machinery, financial instruments like options and contracts, natural resources like crude oil, coal mines but also there are some times a few exceptions occurs.
-The asset which we considered in our financials as wasting asset did not turn out to be the wasting asset.
-The asset has a value more than its price and this is considered to be an exceptional situation otherwise the value of the wasting assets is declining over the period of time.
+The wasting assets are assets like Vehicles, machinery, financial instruments like options and contracts, and natural resources like crude oil, and coal mines but also there are sometimes a few exceptions that occur.
+The asset which we considered in our financials as a wasting asset did not turn out to be the wasting asset.
+The asset has a value more than its price and this is considered to be an exceptional situation otherwise the value is declining over the period of time.

 Wasting Asset vs Fictitious Assets

 - The wasting assets are assets in real.
-Whereas the fictitious assets are not in real.
+Whereas the fictitious assets are not real.

-- The fictitious assets are considered as a medium for the company owners to derive benefit out of it whereas the wasting assets are meant to get used completely.
+- The fictitious assets are considered as a medium for the company owners to derive benefit whereas the wasting assets are meant to get used completely.

-- It is also known as consumed assets whereas the fictitious assets cannot be consumed.
+- It is also known as consumed assets whereas fictitious assets cannot be consumed.

-- Examples of wasting assets include natural resource like coal, oil, other like machinery, vehicles, etc. Whereas the examples of fictitious assets are prepaid expenses, promotional cost, etc.
+- Examples of wasting assets include natural resources like coal, and oil, and others like machinery, vehicles, etc. Whereas examples of fictitious assets are prepaid expenses, promotional costs, etc.